vytautas-bunevicius/repo-to-txt/README.md

 - **Authentication Failures**: Verify your authentication credentials or SSH key.
 - **Network Issues**: Check your internet connection and firewall settings.
 - **Permission Issues**: Ensure you have the necessary permissions to clone the repository and write to the output directory.
+- **SSH Passphrase Errors**: If using an SSH key with a passphrase, ensure that the passphrase is correct.

 **Example Error Message:**